Kang Hye-won: 2021–2022: Solo activities, W, and acting debut

 After Iz*One officially concluded activities on April 29, 2021, Kang returned to being a trainee under 8D Creative.
-On July 21, it was announced that Kang would be making her debut as an actress in the upcoming third season of web series Best Mistake, portraying character Jin Se-hee.
+On July 21, Kang made her acting debut in the third season of the web series Best Mistake, portraying the character Jin Se-hee.
 On July 27, she made an appearance in Parc Jae-jung's "Hobby" music video.
 In August, Kang was confirmed as a cast member of MBC's variety show How A Family is Made.

 On December 8, a teaser video was revealed on her YouTube channel, announcing the upcoming release of a winter special album, W. On December 22, she released the album with "Winter Poem" as the lead single.

 On June 9, 2022, Kang released the single "Like A Diamond", featuring Stella Jang.

-On July 6, Playlist Studio announced Kang as one of the casts in Seasons of Blossom a webdrama adaptation of webtoon of the same name.
+On July 6, Playlist Studio announced Kang as one of the casts in Seasons of Blossom, a webdrama adaptation of webtoon of the same name.
 Kang will portray the role of Yoon Bo-mi.

 2023–present: Rising popularity

 In August 2023, it was revealed that Kang starred in a Coupang Play series Boyhood which aired on November 24, 2023.
 Boyhood became a hit in South Korea, experiencing viewers increase during its airing, it stayed within Top 10 most watched OTT Drama until its finale.
 A total of 2,914% viewers increase during the finale compared to the first week was recorded.
 As a result of Boyhoods popularity and success, the Entertainment Industry Insiders mentioned Kang as one of the "2024 Rising Actress to Look Forward to".
-On April 29, 2025, Kang departed 8D Entertainment and signed a contract with PEACE Entertainment.
-On September 30, 2025, Kang would be making her first lead role in the Japanese drama Kimbap and Onigiri: Two Lovers Are Similar Yet Different alongside Eiji Akaso.
+On April 29, 2025, Kang departed 8D Entertainment and signed a contract with Peace Entertainment.
+On September 30, 2025, Kang made her first leading role in the Japanese drama Gimbap and Onigiri alongside Eiji Akaso.